Logo: small map of Scotland

 Nothing was done at the time, but circumstances changed in 1594.
 It had become clear that Queen Elizabeth of England was not going to produce an heir and James VI of Scotland was her obvious successor.
 James' wife, Anne of Denmark, gave birth to their son, Prince Henry, on 19 February 1594.
 James wanted a venue suitable for the christening of the boy born to inherit the unified crowns of Scotland and England.

 The new Chapel Royal was completed in time for the christening of Prince Henry, which took place on 30 August 1594.
-It is a simple rectangular single story building completing the now neat square of the Inner Close.
+It is a simple rectangular single storey building on a sloping site that completes the now neat square of the Inner Close.
 The following century the chapel was heavily decorated by the artist Valentine Jenkins in preparation for the visit of Charles I in 1633.

 But while the Union of the Crowns brought about the Chapel Royal's creation it also led to its decline.
 Stirling Castle's role changed from royal residence to military base in 1685, though this was only formal recognition of what had already happened.
 By the start of the 1900s the chapel building was used as canteen and training rooms for the garrison, while an inserted upper floor was used for stores.